Search Programs

 Courses for the VETT include anatomy and physiology of domestic animals; exotic and laboratory animal procedures; applied pharmacology; clinical lab techniques; anesthesia and surgical nursing techniques; companion animal nursing and nutrition; and more.
 There is also a course designed to review for the Veterinary Technician National Examination (VTNE).

 Hybrid students working on O’ahu will be expected to attend weekly lab courses on campus while those living on neighbor islands are expected to come to campus two to three times per semester for all-day lab intensives.
-Total tuition for residents as of fall 2020 was $9,518.
-80 percent of Windward graduates passed the VTNE on their first try between 2017 and 2020.
+82.5 percent of Windward graduates passed the VTNE on their first try between 2020 and 2023.

 Online Vet Tech Programs for Students in Hawaii

-One standout online vet tech program is available through Penn Foster College, which is based in Scottsdale, AZ and offers an associate degree in veterinary technology.
-Students learn the fundamentals of the discipline with courses such as animal anatomy and physiology; veterinary office management and skill with people; medical nursing for veterinary technicians; medical mathematics; clinical pathology; clinical parasitology; radiography; and small and large animal medicine.
-Between 2017 and 2020, 71 percent of Penn Foster’s vet tech graduates passed the VTNE on their first attempt.
+Penn Foster offers an online associate degree in veterinary technology wherein students learn the fundamentals of the discipline with courses such as: animal anatomy and physiology; veterinary office management and skill with people; medical nursing for veterinary technicians; medical mathematics; clinical pathology; clinical parasitology; radiography; and small and large animal medicine.
+Between 2021 and 2040, 75.2 percent of Penn Foster’s vet tech graduates passed the VTNE on their first attempt.

 To discover the array of programs with web-based coursework, check out the online veterinary technology schools page.